awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 # Using Amazon Aurora global databases<a name="aurora-global-database"></a>

-Amazon Aurora global databases span multiple AWS Regions, enabling low latency global reads and providing fast recovery from any outage that might affect any single AWS Region\.
-An Aurora global database has a primary DB cluster in one Region, and secondary DB clusters in one or more different Regions\.
+Amazon Aurora global databases span multiple AWS Regions, enabling low latency global reads and providing fast recovery from the rare outage that might affect an entire AWS Region\.
+An Aurora global database has a primary DB cluster in one Region, and up to five secondary DB clusters in different Regions\.

 **Topics**
 + [Overview of Amazon Aurora global databases](#aurora-global-database-overview)